arthurdjn/geoserver-py/README.md

 ---

 <p align="center">
-    A minimalist python client to communicate with GeoServer.
-Check out the <a href="https://arthurdjn.github.io/geoserver-py">documentation</a> for more information!
+    Unofficial GeoServer python client.
+Manage workspaces, permissions, upload vectors, rasters and more.
+Check out the <a href="https://arthurdjn.github.io/geoserver-py">documentation</a> for more information! <br>
+    <i>We are looking for contributors and feedbacks!</i>
 </p>

 <br>